ricmmartins/fasthack-linux/README.md

 Fedora is the community distribution that forms the basis of Red Hat Enterprise Linux (RHEL), CentOS, Scientific Linux, and Oracle Linux.
 Fedora contains significantly more software than Red Hat’s enterprise version.
 One reason for this is that a diverse community is involved in building Fedora; it is not just a company.

-_Key Facts About the Fedora Family_
+_Key Facts About the Fedora Family:_

 * The Fedora family is upstream for CentOS, RHEL, and Oracle Linux.
 * It supports hardware platforms such as x86, x86-64, Itanium, PowerPC, and IBM System z.